chippyash/simple-accounts-3/README.md

 for operational efficiency.

 ### Coding Basics (PHP)

+Whilst what follows will give you an introduction to what you can do with the library, you should always look to the tests to gain further insight.

 #### Changes from previous library versions
 ##### Organisations
 Unlike the previous version of this library, we don't support the concepts of